 We collected insurance quotes for both the base SXT model and the more powerful GT but only found a slight difference in insurance cost between the SXT and the GT.
-Insurance for the Dodge Charger GT is only $9 more a month.
+Insurance for the Dodge Charger GT is actually $1 less per month.

 Average insurance cost

 The Dodge Charger GT is a more expensive model with a more powerful engine.
 Types of trim can include different sets of features for the vehicle, which can often set the car's value.
-It can also help predict the potential cost to insurers in the event of an accident.
-For example, the 2019 Dodge Charger SRT Hellcat has a market value of $54,948, which is $33,664 more than the 2019 Dodge Charger SXT.
-Because of this, 2019 Dodge Charger Hellcat owners will likely pay hundreds more per year for insurance than Dodge Charger SXT owners.
+The trim level can also help predict the potential cost to insurers in the event of an accident.
+For example, the 2021 Dodge Charger SRT Hellcat has a market value of $78,573, which is $51,598 more than the 2021 Dodge Charger SXT.
+Because of this, 2021 Dodge Charger Hellcat owners will likely pay hundreds more per year for insurance than Dodge Charger SXT owners.

 How Dodge Charger insurance costs compare to other muscle cars

-Compared to other types of popular muscle cars on the market, the 2019 Dodge Charger's insurance rates are a bit more expensive at $4,792 a year.
+Compared to other types of popular muscle cars on the market, the 2021 Dodge Charger's insurance rates can be a bit more expensive at $2,635 a year.

 The same sample driver was used to find insurance rates for muscle-car competitors compared to the Dodge Charger.
-The cost to insure a 2019 Chevy Camaro 1SS is $117 cheaper annually than the Dodge Charger, which is a mere $9 difference a month.
-The 2019 Ford Mustang is the least expensive, costing $4,378 to insure a year.
+The cost to insure a 2021 Chevy Camaro 1SS is $100 cheaper annually than the cost to insure a Dodge Charger, which is a mere $8 difference per month.
+The 2021 Ford Mustang is the most expensive, costing $2,676 to insure per year.

-Our sample driver was a 30-year-old single man with a clean driving record, living in New York, Los Angeles, Chicago and Dallas.
-The rates reflect the cost of a full-coverage policy, which is outlined below.
+Our sample driver was a 30-year-old single man with a clean driving record.
+The rates, which were collected from every ZIP code in Illinois, reflect the cost of the full-coverage policy outlined below.